temporalio/sdk-java/README.md

     void deleteLocalFile(String fileName);
 }
 ```
+It is recommended to use a single value type argument for activity methods.
+This way adding new arguments as fields to the value type is a backwards compatible change.

 An optional @ActivityMethod annotation can be used to specify activity options like timeouts or a task list.
 Required options
 that are not specified through the annotation must be specified at run time.